How Much Does an Asbestos Survey Cost? UK Prices 2026

 Do I legally need an asbestos survey to sell my house?

 No, there is no legal requirement for private homeowners in England and Wales to commission an asbestos survey before selling.
 The duty to manage asbestos under Regulation 4 of the Control of Asbestos Regulations 2012 applies to non-domestic premises, not private homes.
-However, you do have an obligation to disclose any asbestos you know about on the TA6 Property Information Form.
+However, you do have an obligation to disclose any asbestos you know about on the TA6 Property Information Form (section 7.4).
 If your property was built before 2000, commissioning a survey gives you the information needed to answer buyer enquiries honestly and reduces the risk of the sale stalling.

 What is the difference between a management survey and a refurbishment survey?

 A management survey is the standard survey for occupied properties in reasonable condition.
 The surveyor inspects accessible areas without causing damage, identifies suspected asbestos-containing materials, takes samples, and assesses their condition.
 A refurbishment and demolition survey is more intrusive and is required before building work that will disturb the fabric of the property.
 The surveyor accesses concealed spaces behind walls and above ceilings and may partially dismantle structures to locate all asbestos.
-The refurbishment survey costs more and takes longer because of the greater level of intrusion involved.
+The refurbishment survey costs 30% to 50% more and takes longer because of the greater level of intrusion involved.

 Where is asbestos most commonly found in UK houses?